 I would have had the best seat in the bus, first row with a great view over the Spanish plains, and listened to music and probably caught up on some sleep on the way.

-As we turned into Burgos hour later, I would no doubt sit up straight, fizzing with joy and excitement, spotting famous landmarks from the bus.
+As we turned into Burgos a few window gazing hours later, I would no doubt sit up straight, fizzing with joy and excitement, spotting famous landmarks from the bus.

 I’d have got out at the bus station, gone upstairs to my prebooked bunk in the big albergue, maybe changed or dug a jacket out of my pack and spread my down bag out on the bed to puff up nicely for bedtime, and then headed straight out into town.